Frequently Asked Questions

 As a Co-op member what am I in charge of doing for myself?

-Members are expected to purchase their own feed, feed their own horse, clean their own stalls, and administer wormer once a month.
+Members are expected to purchase their own feed, feed their own horse, clean their own stalls, and administer wormer as needed.
 Members are always willing to help feed your horse on days you aren't available as long as you return the favor.

 Do I need to use a specific vet or farrier at Brookside Farms?